 A UK telephone number is typically written with a leading "(0)" or "0" and followed by the ten digit number.
 Sometimes there is a "44" in front of the (0) - this is the UK country code, to be used by international callers.
-For example, the published number for VisitScotland is "44 (0) 845 22 55 121".
-To call them:
+For example, the published number for usually offered in multi-national adaptor kits or individually at technology stores.